-The consolidated financial statements were issued after it had been approved by the Board of Directors on March 7, 2024.
+The parent company only financial statements were issued after it had been approved by the Board of Directors on March 7, 2024.

-3. APPLICATION OF NEW AND REVISED STANDARDS AND INTERPRETATIONS

-- a.
-Initial application of the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC). - The application of the revised IFRS Accounting Standards approved by the FSC and issued into effect will not result in significant changes in the accounting policies of the Group. - b.
+3. APPLICATION OF NEW AND REVISED STANDARDS AND INTERPRETATIONS a.
+Initial application of the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC).

+The application of the revised IFRS Accounting Standards endorsed and issued into effect by the FSC will not result in significant changes in the accounting policies of the Company.

+b.
 The IFRS Accounting Standards endorsed by the FSC for application starting from 2024

-Effective Date Announced New/Revised/Amended Standards and Interpretations by IASB (Note 1) Amendments to IFRS 16 "Lease Liability in a Sale and Leaseback" January 1, 2024 (Note 2) Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2024 Non-current" Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 Amendment to IAS 7 and IFRS 7 "Supplier Finance Arrangements" January 1, 2024 (Note 3)
+New/Revised/Amended Standards and Interpretations Effective Date Announced by IASB (Note 1) Amendments to IFRS 16 "Lease Liability in a Sale and January 1, 2024 (Note 2) Leaseback" Amendments to IAS 1 "Classification of Liabilities as January 1, 2024 Current or Non-current" Amendments to IAS 1 "Non-current Liabilities with January 1, 2024 Covenants" Amendment to IAS 7 and IFRS 7 "Supplier Finance January 1, 2024 (Note 3) Arrangements"